tbclla/laravel-revolut-business/README.md

 php artisan vendor:publish --provider "tbclla\Revolut\Providers\RevolutServiceProvider"
 ```

+#### Credentials

 Add the following keys to your `.env` file, as most of the configuration values are read from there.<br>
-You will complete the missing values as you go through the authorization process.
+You will complete the missing values as you [set up access to the API](https://github.com/tbclla/laravel-revolut-business#setting-up-access-to-the-api).

 ```
 REVOLUT_SANDBOX=true